Emergency Dental Care

 Emergency Dental Care aims to facilitate a systematic approach to the provision of care for patients with a dental emergency that can be applied to suit local circumstances.
 The guidance focuses on the patient journey to providers of care and includes specific self-help advice to support dental staff in advising patients and a simple method for prioritising dental emergencies in primary care practice.
 It also provides quality standards that specify the requirements of out-of-hours emergency dental services for use by NHS Boards and dentists.
 The guidance is intended to complement the national work on emergency dental service development involving NHS Boards and NHS 24.

 Emergency Dental Care has been developed by a small group of professionals with particular interest and experience in the topic, assisted by our Programme Development Team.
 It was subject to widespread consultation and peer review before finalisation of the content for publication.
-Click here for more information about the SDCEP guidance development process
+Further information about the SDCEP guidance development process is available.

 Guidance Development Group